raystack/optimus/docs/guides/optimus-serve.md

 You will need to change `dsn` and `app_key` according to your installation.

 Once the server is up and running, before it is ready to deploy `jobs` we need to
-- Register a project
+- Register an optimus project
-- Register a namespace
+- Register a namespace under project
-- Register required secrets
+- Register required secrets under project

 This needs to be done in order using REST/GRPC endpoints provided by the server.